-Concerning 'Pauline' authorship, Cranfield writes for instance, 'Today no responsible criticism disputes its Pauline origin.'.
-Moo writes, 'Romans claims to be written by Paul (1:1), and there has been no serious challenge to this claim.'
-For an introduction to Paul in his ancient context, see for example N.T.
-Wright's popular-level book, Paul: A Biography (2018).
-A Pharisee Paul (Saul) had been a Pharisee.
+Concerning 'Pauline' authorship, Cranfield writes for instance, 'Today no responsible criticism disputes its Pauline origin.'.1 Moo writes, 'Romans claims to be written by Paul (1:1), and there has been no serious challenge to this claim.'2 For an introduction to Paul in his ancient context, see for example N.T.
+Wright's popular-level book, Paul: A Biography (2018).3 A Pharisee Paul (Saul)4 had been a Pharisee.
 In Phil 3:4b-6 he writes for instance, 'If anyone else thinks he has reason for confidence in the flesh, I have more: circumcised on the eighth day, of the people of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; as to the law, a Pharisee; as to zeal, a persecutor of the church; as to righteousness under the law, blameless.'
 (ESV) See also Acts 23:6; Acts 26:4-5; Gal 1:13-14.
-As a Pharisee, he had been a 'separated one'. ('The Semitic words mean 'the separated ones, separatists'.')
-A Separated One "You shall be holy to me, for I the Lord am holy and have separated you from the peoples, that you should be mine."
+As a Pharisee, he had been a 'separated one'. ('The Semitic words mean 'the separated ones, separatists'.'5) A Separated One "You shall be holy to me, for I the Lord am holy and have separated you from the peoples, that you should be mine."
 (Lev 20:26, ESV) The Jewish self-identity was of having been separated by God: - from uncleanness, including from the unclean nations and their idolatries; - as God's own possession-as the people of God; - to be holy as God is holy.

-Judaism

-The Pharisees had a heightened sense of Jewish identity.
-The Torah-works of sabbath, circumcision and food laws had separated the Jewish people from their

----

-Cranfield, A critical and exegetical commentary on the Epistle to the Romans, p.
-2.

-Moo, The Letter to the Romans, p.
+1Cranfield, A critical and exegetical commentary on the Epistle to the Romans, p.
+2. 2Moo, The Letter to the Romans, p.
 1.

-Wright, Paul: a biography.
+3Wright, Paul: a biography.